gventre04/CircuitPython/README.md

 ### Objective

-Distance sensor that changes the color of the neopixel based on how far an object is from the hc-sr04
+This assignment had us wire an HCSR-04 sensor and use it as a distance sensor that changes the color of the neopixel on the Metro based on how far an object is from the sensor.

 ### Lesson(s) Learned

+The challenge with this assignment was mapping out the parameters for the colors based on distance, initially I coded the sensor to give out three different colors for 5cm, 20cm, and 35cm.
+I had to add a fade effect from one color to the next as distance increased or decreased.

 ### Image